Home » Early Intervention » Intro: Signs of Autism in Children Under 2 Years Old

 Autism Red Flags in Infants & Toddlers Under 2

+The early warning signs of autism in infants and toddlers are crucial for parents and caregivers to recognize.
 The early signs of autism in toddlers age 2 can often be detected at 18 months or younger.
 When the child has reached 2 years, a diagnosis made by an experienced professional is mostly reliable.
 Yet not all autistic children exhibit all of these signs, and many other children may exhibit a few of these symptoms without being autistic.
 Here is a list of autism red flags in infants and children under 2 years old, categorized by developmental areas;

 Social Differences